Mabel Batten

-Mabel Veronica Hatch Batten (née Hatch; 1856–1916) was a British singer of lieder.
+Mabel Veronica "Ladye" Hatch Batten (née Hatch; 1856–1916) was a British composer and singer of lieder.

+Life and career

-Early life
+Early life and education

-She was born Mabel Hatch in a well-connected family.
+Mabel Hatch was born in Calcutta to a well-connected military family.
+She was of Anglo-Irish descent, but spent much of her childhood in India due to the British occupation.

-She studied harmony and composition in Dresden and Bruges.
+She studied harmony and composition in Dresden, Germany, and Bruges, Belgium.